 Why Study in Montevideo?

-The program is based in Montevideo, the capital of Uruguay and a port city with a massive coastal promenade where locals enjoy strolling, excercising, and socializing.
-Known for its vibrant, laid-back lifestyle, the host city also offers a robust music, theater, and arts scene where many performances are held at Teatro Solis, Montevideo's renowned theatre built in 1856.
+The program is based in Montevideo, the capital of Uruguay and a port city with a massive coastal promenade where locals enjoy strolling, exercising, and socializing.
+Known for its vibrant, laid-back lifestyle, the host city also offers a robust music, theater, and arts scene where many performances are held at Teatro Solis, Montevideo's renowned theatre built in 1856 or at the public festivals held at parks, plazas or La Rambla.
 USAC chose to locate the program in Uruguay due to its safety, political, financial, and economic stability.

 ORT-Pocitos is the host university and is located in a middle-class neighborhood.
 An international and non-denominational university, it is the first and largest private university in the country with 10,000 students.
 The campus is newer, modern, and quite nice.
-This convenient location offers easy access to a gymnasium, many stores, cafeterias, and banking.
+This convenient location offers easy access to the gymnasium, La Rambla, parks, many stores, cafeterias, and banking.